microsoft/dbt-synapse/README.md

 ```

 ##### CLI
-The authentication of the Azure command line interface (CLI) can be used by
+Use the authentication of the Azure command line interface (CLI).
+First log in:
-first logging in with:

 ```bash
 az login
 ```

-And setting `authentication` in `profiles.yml` to:
+Then, set `authentication` in `profiles.yml` to `CLI`:

 ```
 authentication: CLI